 What is UVT transmittance?

-UV transmittance, or UVT, is a ratio of the amount of ultraviolet light (usually at 254 nm because of its germicidal effect) that passes through a sample of water to be treated to the amount of light that passes through a sample of pure water.
-The measurement is expressed as a percentage, % UVT.
+UV transmittance, or UVT, is a ratio between the amount of ultraviolet light (usually at 254 nm due to its germicidal effect) that passes through a sample of water to be treated versus the amount of light that passes through a sample of pure water.
+The measure is expressed as a percentage, % UVT.

 In fact, ultraviolet light mutates and/or degrades the DNA of micro-organisms passing near the lamp.

 Once irradiated, they are no longer able to function properly and reproduce.
-To improve the efficiency of UVC disinfection systems, filters are usually installed upstream of the reactor.
+In order to improve the effectiveness of UVC disinfection systems, filters are usually installed upstream of the reactor.

 In this section, we will detail: